hashicorp/terraform-provider-vsphere/website/docs/r/host.html.markdown

 ~> **NOTE:** Tagging support is not supported on direct ESXi host connections and require vCenter Server.

+* `services` - (Optional) Set Services on host, the settings to be set are based on service being set as part of import.
+    * `ntpd` service has three settings, `enabled` sets service to running or not running, `policy` sets service based on setting of `on` which sets service to "Start and stop with host", `off` which sets service to "Start and stop manually", `automatic` which sets service to "Start and stop with port usage".

+~> **NOTE:** `services` only supports ntpd service today.

 * `custom_attributes` - (Optional) A map of custom attribute IDs and string values to apply to the resource.
 Please refer to the